-The Club hosted a group Study Exchange from France in 1999, Georgia in the Southern US in 2000 and Western Australia in 2002.
+The Club hosted a Group Study Exchange from France in 1999, Georgia in the Southern US in 2000 and Western Australia in 2002.

-The first husband and wife club members began with Sharon Quinlan joining her husband Kevin as a member in 2002.
+The first husband and wife Club members began with Sharon Quinlan joining her husband Kevin as a member in 2002.
+Jim Goit joined his Rotarian wife Barbara as a member in 2005.

 Fund raising activities by the Truro Club took a great leap forward with the launch of the advertising yearbook in 2003.
-The total net proceeds from the yearbook and auction for 2005 were \$67,165, which was a new record for the Truro Club.
+The total net proceeds from the yearbook and auction for 2005 were \$67,165, which was a new record for the Club.